dex-guru/data-sources/README.md

 Under the dapps folder, in dapps/evm, are dapps/AMMs/market aggregators, sorted by type of AMM (ex: AMMs running on uniswap_v2 go under uniswap_v2)

-If you want to add an aggregator/AMM to dex.guru's indexation, you can fill in the details with the same template as the JSON you're editing and submit a merge request
+If you want to add a chain, aggregator or AMM to dex.guru's indexation, you can fill in the details with the same template as the

-Example:
+JSON you're editing and submit a merge request

+Examples:
 ```json
   {
     "chain_id": 137,